threecube/phoenix-hbase-searcher/ReadMe.md

 ### What to do about this project
-this project is a demo about how to use phoenix on hbase, the data is come from hdfs and then be writen into hbase,  functions including:
+this project is a demo about how to use phoenix on hbase, the data come from hdfs and then be writen into hbase,  functions including:

 * create view using phoenix api on existed hbase table.
 * create index using phoenix api on phoenix view.